SukhithaSunil/live-trades-dashboard/README.md

 ## 🐞 Troubleshooting

-* **WebSocket fails to connect:** Check if Binance WS URL is correct and network allows WebSocket connections.
+* **WebSocket fails to connect:**
+Open Developer Tools.
+Go to the Network tab and filter by WS.
+Observe the handshake, data frames, and any errors.
+Here the WebSocket handshake with Binance is confirmed by the 101 Switching Protocols status, allowing seamless live trade data streaming.

 * **Chart not updating:** Ensure historical data is loaded before subscribing to WebSocket.

 ---